RayKitajima/Rutile/README.md

 |      Alloy      |
 +-----------------+

-* Generated Model is not a Alloy's model
+* Generated Model is not Alloy's model
 ```